 Pastor Sarah is over the moon excited to be serving as Pastor of St. Andrew’s and living at long last in the Pacific Northwest.
 She first visited Portland (the southwest hills, in fact!) while a student at the College of Wooster in Wooster, OH and decided then and there that someday Portland would be her home.
 As of June 1, 2017 with the call to St. Andrew’s at last that desire has been realized.
 Please visit the pastor's page for more information!

-Cynthia is a member of the Episcopal Diocese of Oregon, and has served as a licensed Eucharistic Minister and Preacher.
-She holds B.A. in Management & Organizational Leadership and an M.A. in Theological Studies from George Fox University and George Fox Evangelical Seminary, respectively.
-She's been involved in numerous diocesan ministries, including delegate to convention and diocesan council.
+Cynthia was baptized and confirmed in the Episcopal Church, and has served in several leadership positions as well as a licensed Eucharistic Minister and Preacher.
+She holds a B.A. in Management & Organizational Leadership and an M.A. in Theological Studies from George Fox University and George Fox Evangelical Seminary, respectively.
+Cynthia is currently enrolled in the Portland Seminary (formerly GFES) Spiritual Direction Certification program.
 In her spare time she enjoys needlework, cooking, vintage film, thrift shopping, and spending time with her family, especially at the Oregon Coast.

 “Spike” has been the church’s bookkeeper since 2009.
 For the past 20 years, he has been serving in financial capacities for nonprofits, including the Rotary Club of West Raleigh and Prevent Child Abuse North Carolina.
 Previously, he was a finance officer in the savings and loan industry centered around San Francisco.
 Spike enjoys his time off at home with his wife, Maren, and Brodie, their Scottish Terrier.